-HDHomeRun tuners make broadcast TV networks available on your home WiFi network.
+HDHomeRun tuners make broadcast TV networks available on your home network.
 Paired with an external hard drive, HDHomeRun also servers as a DVR for over-the-air TV channels.

 Two models, HDHomeRun Flex 4K and HDHomeRun Scribe 4K, support NextGen TV or ATSC 3.0 broadcasts.

 SiliconDust makes HDHomeRun tuners that stream local broadcast TV signals from a TV antenna across a home WiFi network.

 So any screen in your household – a smartphone, tablet or PC – can stream live TV and recordings.
 It’s a powerful tool for cord-cutters who use TV antennas for local channels such as ABC, CBS, FOX, NBC and PBS.

 The latest models of HDHomeRun are the FLEX, SCRIBE and plug-and-play DVR server called SERVIO.
 I have been reviewing and testing out HDHomeRun hardware since 2017, and currently own four units, including earlier models such as HDHomeRun Extend.

 What channels can I get on HDHomeRun?